 • Cost: Private insurance comes at a cost, with monthly premiums and potential deductibles.

-Canada has an abundance of excellent family physicians and many community health centers to ensure the country’s health system performance runs as smoothly as possible.
-Under Canada’s universal health coverage, finding a family doctor or physician services in Canada as an expat is an essential step to ensure access to regular healthcare services.
+The country has an abundance of excellent family physicians and many community health centers to ensure Canada’s health system performance runs as smoothly as possible.

 Specialist Care: Referrals, Wait Times, and Appointment Booking